prcastro/Nervoso.jl/README.md

 This works by taking the index of the maximum value of the output of the network, and comparing to the index of the maximum value of the example's output.
 Therefore, it's natural to use `softmax` activation on the last layer and *one-hot* encoding on the examples' outputs, but it's not mandatory.

+It's also easy to define new functions to assess the error committed by the network on a dataset.

 ## Extending this library

 Users can define new cost and activation functions, given that they preserve the expected interface of these kinds of functions.